 When we build and give and build and give and build and give, and create a garden of endless delights, the Rand set calls that “looting”.

-And when they own and hoard and own and hoard and own and hoard, like Roark with his buildings, Galt with his motor, and Sakamoto with his nothingness, with his charging for the privilege of burning up the planet in a “waste the most resources” race, they call that “the unknown ideal”.
+And when they own and hoard and own and hoard and own and hoard, like Roark with his buildings, Galt with his motor, and Satoshi with his nothingness, with his charging for the privilege of burning up the planet in a “waste the most resources” race, they call that “the unknown ideal”.

 Not that adherence to a specific older sect’s exact tenants are necessarily conducive to thought on how to make the world better.
 Kropotkin, Bakunin, and Goldman, as prescient as they were, were writing in a world before TCP/IP, before immediate copying, and in a czarist land where they had no say in any political process.